-Course e Descriptions Class Hours ork Experien linical Hour

-HSE 264 HSE Clinical Experience II 0 0 12 4
+HSE Clinical Experience II HSE 264

-Prerequisite es:

-Corequisite es: HSE 260
+Corequisites: HSE 260

-This course provides additional supervised clinical l experience e in human services of delivery ager ncies.

-Emphasis is placed on the application and practice of concepts, principles, knowledge, and skills

-from related course work.
-Upon completion, students should be able to demonstrate and apply

-skills, knowledge, and values from human services classes.
+This course provides additional supervised clinical experience in human services delivery agencies.
+Emphasis is placed on the application and practice of concepts, principles, knowledge, and skills from related course work.
+Upon completion, students should be able to demonstrate and apply skills, knowledge, and values from human services classes.

--

-HUM 120 Cultural Studies 3 0 0 3
+HUM 120 Cultural Studies

-Prerequisit es:

 This course introduces the distinctive features of a particular culture.
 Topics include art, history, music, literature, politics, philosophy, and religion.
 Upon completion, students should be able to appreciate the unique character of the study culture.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-HUM 150American Women's Studies3003
+HUM 150 American Women's Studies

 This course provides an inter-disciplinary study of the history, literature, and social roles of American women from Colonial times to the present.
 Emphasis is placed on women's roles as reflected in American language usage, education, law, the workplace, and mainstream culture.
 Upon completion, students should be able to identify and analyze the roles of women as reflected in various cultural forms.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.